MateoTRC/EcomplexityMX/README.md

 ## Data

 We used the data from INEGI, ENOE.
-This data contains the number of employees and economic units of each economic activity (EA) and service (registered at INEGI) in each state for the years: 2004, 2009, 2014, and 2019.
+This data contains the number of employees (_POT) and economic units (_UE) of each economic activity (EA) and service (registered at INEGI) in each state for the years: 2004, 2009, 2014, and 2019.
 The products and services are labeled according to the NAICS-SCIAN classification.
 The 32 states are arranged in 4 regions according to their geographical location, as follows:

 - **South**: Campeche, Chiapas, Guerrero, Oaxaca, Quintana Roo, Tabasco, Veracruz, Yucatán.
 - **Center**: Ciudad de México, Estado de México, Guanajuato, Hidalgo, Morelos, Puebla, Querétaro, Tlaxcala.
 - **Center-North**: Aguascalientes, Baja California Sur, Colima, Durango, Jalisco, Michoacán, Nayarit, San Luis Potosí, Sinaloa.
 - **North**: Baja California, Chihuahua, Coahuila, Nuevo León, Sonora, Tamaulipas, Zacatecas.

+The data corresponding to the states are in the folders that start with 'Edo' and the regional data in those starting with 'Reg'.
+Thus, the data for the number of employees per state is in the folder 'Edo_POT', and the regional data is in 'Reg_POT'.
+On the other hand, the economic units data is in 'Edo_UE' and 'Reg_UE' for the state and regional division.

 The overall sector distributions of the number of employees and economic units per year in each region are presented in the `Data_Visualization_by_sector.ipynb` notebooks.

 ## References